 By now we all know that the negative impacts of fast fashion reach far and wide, and leave us cringing—from the death of thousands of garment workers when shoddy factories collapse, to the poisoning of water systems when producing chemically-intensive cheap synthetic fabrics, to the unspeakable treatment of animals like machines instead of thinking, feeling beings.
 Needless to say, fast fashion is not the answer.

 So, what is the alternative?
-Enter slow fashion, FF’s much nicer cousin, who is not only better on people, the planet, and animals, but looks damn good, too.
-Sustainable fashion is in Vogue, baby—literally.
-Read on to find out whether ethical clothing really is as expensive as it seems, and why it’s worth investing in anyway.
+Enter slow fashion, fast fashion’s much nicer cousin, who is not only better on people, the planet, and animals, but looks damn good, too.
+Sustainable fashion is in Vogue, baby—literally—but what are the costs associated with making more conscious garments?

 Cost per wear